yiranwww/GP-classification-for-maneuver-detect/README.md

 You can also set your own judgement boundaries at the begining of the code.

 In the example we set the uncertainty boundary of the prediction follows the "3-sigma" theorem to obtain the lower and higher boundaries.
 To analysis the results, we obtain the valid prediction with label -1 in variables "test_i_pred_0_valid", i here is 1/2/3 for Test-1, Test-2 and Test-3.
-Similarly， the valid prediction with label 1 are obtained in variables "test_i_pred_1_valid".
+Similarly, the valid prediction with label 1 are obtained in variables "test_i_pred_1_valid".
 We also account the number of the cases that is valid but out of the boundaries in variables "test_i_pred_valid_outBoundary" and the invalid case but out of the boundary in variables "test_i_invalid_outBoundary".

 In the example code, we plot the overall results of Test-2 and Test-3.
 You can zoom in for more details.